- 1 CBD Oil for Alzheimer’s Disease – Sundowning & Disorientation in Dementia

 “Based on some preliminary studies in other populations, like younger individuals with schizophrenia and bipolar disorder, as well as animal studies, there is at least some reason to theorize these drugs would have a benefit,” said Herrmann.
-“Therefore, there is a crucial need to do more, and larger studies in patients with Alzheimer’s disease to Herrmann warns that marijuana-based treatments will not likely improve cognition in dementia patients to determine their effects and side effects. … In fact, there is good reason to be concerned that cannabinoids could make cognitive function worse, either by direct effects or by causing excessive sedation.”
+“Therefore, there is a crucial need to do more, and larger studies in patients with Alzheimer’s disease” Herrmann warns that marijuana-based treatments will not likely improve cognition in dementia patients to determine their effects and side effects, but in fact, there is good reason to believe that cannabinoids could make cognitive function worse, either by direct effects or by causing excessive sedation.”

 Research on CBD and Alzheimer’s Disease

 The King’s College researchers hope that completing this small trial will result in getting a much larger clinical trial approved to offer more options to people with dementia and their caregivers.
 “Current treatments for behavioral and psychiatric symptoms of dementia are very limited, and we desperately need to develop alternatives,” said Aarsland.
 “Doctors sometimes prescribe antipsychotic medications, and while these drugs can have important benefits, these need to be weighed against the risk of very serious side effects,” he added.